bereket-09/EtCineMax/README.md

 The developers of this application does not have any affiliation with the content providers like TMDB or third party websites.

-Cinemax does not host any content on the app, and has no control over what media is put up or taken down.
+EtCinemax does not host any content on the app, and has no control over what media is put up or taken down.

 In case of copyright infringement, please directly contact the responsible parties or the streaming websites.